CompBioIPM/scGATE/README.md

 <br>

 ## Step 3.
 Run scGATE
-scGATE is a package that provides two functions for TF-target network inference: `scGATE_edge()` and `scGATE_gate()`.
+scGATE provides two functions for TF-target network inference: `scGATE_edge()` and `scGATE_gate()`.
 These functions infer the TF-target network without and with predicted Boolean logic gates, respectively.
 <br>
 ### TF-Target Network Inference without Logic Gates
 To infer the TF-target network without logic gates, you can use the `scGATE_edge()` function.